jezzsantos/automate/docs/authoring.md

 - The `--isoneoff` optionally defines that the rendered code template will only be generated if it does not already exist on the local machine in the specified location with the specified name.
 Typically, this means that the code template is only rendered the first time the command is executed.

 - The `--name` optionally defines a new name for the command.
+If no name is specified, an automatic name is assigned to this command.

 !!! example
     Of the pattern: